THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 Childhood at Chawton House

-My childhood was steeped in Jane's world.
-I ran through the same halls Jane knew, sat at the same dining table, and ate from the Wedgwood service she'd written about after visiting the London showroom with Edward and his daughter Fanny.
+I ran through the same halls Jane knew, played in the gardens she had explored, and sat at the same dining table, eating from the Wedgwood dinner service she had written about after visiting the London showroom with Edward and his daughter Fanny in 1813.
+The family crest — our Greyfriar — sat at the edge of every plate.

 Sharing and Preserving Austen Family Legacy